plewis/plewis.github.io/applets/coalescence.md

     var unsampled_line_color = "silver";
     var unsampled_line_thickness = 2;

-    var untangled = true; // if true, untangle lines so they don't cross from one gen to the next var nodes_labeled = false; // if true, number of each node is displayed
+    var genetree_showing = true; // if true, lines and nodes comprising gene history are shown; if false, they are hidden var untangled = true; // if true, untangle lines so they don't cross from one gen to the next var nodes_labeled = false; // if true, number of each node is displayed